Apply for RTM Status

 We will be able to assist Lessees by advising on RTM and exploring the advantages and disadvantages in relation thereto, forming the RTM Company and serving the various Notices on all of the Lessees and the Landlord.
 We can liaise with the Landlord on the handover of management and the transfer to the RTM Company of any funds held to the credit of the Service Charge Fund.

-If you are unhappy with your present management, talk to us and we can discuss whether RTM is likely to be suitable for you.
+If you are unhappy with your present management, contact us and we can discuss whether RTM is likely to be suitable for you.